jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 What's going on here that so many are being injured?
 Of course part of it is due to the high volume of cyclists on Hoover.
 Hoover is a major collector street, funneling everybody from the North side of campus.
-Is there anything in the built environment contributing to this?
+Is there anything in the environment we've built contributing to this?
 Let's take a look.

 <div>
   <img class='fullscreen-article-image'